 An issue that comes up regularly when we form a new business entity is restrictions on transfer of the equity shares.
 In a nutshell, the founders of the company usually are comfortable with each other, but they do not want new faces at the table if someone in the shareholder group decides to transfer their shares – voluntarily or involuntarily.
-How to prevent that without unduly tying up a shareholder’s ability to do estate planning or gifting is an issue we regularly see.
+How to prevent that without unduly tying up a shareholder’s ability to do estate planning is an issue we regularly see.
 For purposes of this article, we will focus on corporations, but the concepts discussed here can be applied to limited liability companies and partnerships as well.

 A shareholder can lose control of his/her shares by operation of law.
 These situations can arise in the context of divorce, insolvency or death.

 - If a shareholder is involved in a divorce, a spouse could make a claim on the shares.
 This is more likely to happen if the shares represent a significant portion of the marital estate.

 - If a shareholder becomes insolvent, creditors of that shareholder could seek to attach the shares.
 Assets of an insolvent person may be attachable under federal or state bankruptcy laws.

 - If a shareholder dies, the shares pass to his/her estate or by operation of a will.